fatemehtokhi/ChallengePart2/README.md

 - Finding Middle of Character in String.(Without For Loop).
 - Finding Maximum and Minimum value in List.
 - BitCounting: returns the number of bits that are equal to one in the binary representation of that number.
+- ConvertMapToList:Since map contains a key, value pair, we need two lists to store each of them, namely keyList for keys and valueList for values.